 "It couldn't be a better day for an off-day (Thursday) and then a homestand.
 We always play better at home."

-The last time they had a winless trip of this length was an 0-9 voyage in 2006, a season they lost 100 games.
+The last time the Royals had a winless trip of this length was an 0-9 voyage in 2006, a season in which they lost 100 games.

 The Royals are in last place in the American League Central, having lost 14 of 21 games.
 If they are to get into postseason contention, they need to turn it around fast.